SkylineCommunications/dataminer-docs/develop/CICD/GitHub/GitHubReusableWorkflows/GitHub_Reusable_Workflows_Automation_Master_Workflow.md

 - Part of our quality control involves static code analysis through sonarcloud as a mandatory step.
 When wishing to use this reusable workflow you'll be required to have a sonarcloud organization setup, linked to your GitHub Organization as described in [sonarcloud help files](https://docs.sonarsource.com/sonarcloud/getting-started/github/).

 - Creating a GitHub Release or Tag will attempt to register your item to your private catalog.
 This requires the repository to have access to a DATAMINER_DEPLOY_KEY.
-You can find more information on secrets and on the [GitHub Secrets](xref:GitHub_Secrets) page.
+For more information, see [GitHub secrets and tokens](xref:GitHub_Secrets).

-## **GitHub UI to Catalog Details**
+## GitHub UI to Catalog Details

 This workflow utilizes a tool that auto-generates an `auto-generated-catalog.yml` file, which can extend an existing `catalog.yml` (or `manifest.yml`) file by adding metadata and registration details for a catalog item.
 To function, the GitHub repository must infer the catalog item type using either naming conventions or GitHub topics.